 In retrospect, I should have known he would ask this question (considering it’s asked almost every time you’re booking a show anywhere) and rehearsed it in Italian as well.
 The message to take away from it is this: It doesn’t matter if you get into a jam like that.
 Just stay confident and keep moving along.

 Owner: “Yes, you play!
 Friday, you can play?”

-From here it was only a matter of price negotiations.
-Let’s just say if a venue back home offered me the price I was paid I would have laughed at them.
-It was understandable by both the owner and myself however, that I didn’t have any local following there.
-Not to mention, it was still a good chunk of change for me, triple what I was making busking in a day.
-I was, and still am, incredibly appreciative to him.
-He not only paid exactly what we had agreed to, but also fed us twice that night–before and after our show–and arranged for a ride to take us back to where we were staying; he also booked us again the next Friday.
+However, the owner and I both knew that I didn’t have a local following.
+Not to mention, it was still a good chunk of change for me—triple what I was making during a day of busking.
+I was appreciative.
+At the end of the show, he not only paid exactly what we had agreed to, but also fed us twice—before and after our show—and arranged for a ride to take us back to where we were staying.
+He also booked us again the next Friday!

 How Much Should You Charge?

 This will obviously vary between artists.
 If you’re an experienced touring musician, you can probably charge higher.
 However, with that being said, if you’re an experience touring musician you’re probably not reading this article.
 My general rule of thumb is 1/3 to 1/2 the price I charge in my local region.
 I will reiterate here that it depends on your specific situation.
 It should be noted that if you provide your own P.A. you will most likely be able to charge a higher price and you will have some other benefits as well, which I will mention in a moment.
 If you really need the money, you can go lower of course.
 This is entirely up to you.
 If you aren’t playing shows in your local region yet, you should probably wait a little while before you delve into the task of booking on the road.